Aodhán Ó Ríordáin: Councillor

 Ó Ríordáin joined the Labour Party in 2002 and was elected to Dublin City Council for the North Inner City local electoral area in 2004, serving from 2004 to 2009 and then for the Clontarf local electoral area from 2009 to 2011.
 He served as Deputy Lord Mayor of Dublin in 2006, during which time he launched a Right to Read Campaign in an effort to improve the poor literacy rates in disadvantaged areas.

 TD

-His move in 2009 to the Clontarf local electoral area positioned Ó Ríordáin to run for election to Dáil Éireann in the Dublin North-Central constituency, which he did at the 2011 general election, taking the second seat on the fourth count with 10,192 votes.
+His move in 2009 to the Clontarf local electoral area positioned Ó Ríordáin to run for election to Dáil Éireann in Dublin North-Central, which he did at the 2011 general election, taking the second seat on the fourth count with 10,192 votes.
 As a member of the Labour Party backbenches, he served as vice-chairperson of the Oireachtas Committee on Education and Social Protection and as a member of both the Finance, Public Expenditure and Reform Committee and the Good Friday Agreement Implementation Committee.